Our Response to COVID-19

-We’re only three months into 2020 and already, it’s a year none of us will soon forget.
+We’re only four months into 2020 and already, it’s a year none of us will soon forget.
 Concerns about the novel Coronavirus, also known as COVID-19, have – for the time being – changed how we think of the most basic parts of our lives: where we do our work, how we engage with family and friends, even what we touch.

-Businesses are implementing policies and procedures to continue serving consumers and, very importantly, to protect employees.
+Businesses have implemented policies and procedures to continue serving consumers and, very importantly, to protect employees.
 As Chief People Officer for Blue Cross and Blue Shield of North Carolina (Blue Cross NC), my role is not only to help build a mission-driven organization and put our employees in a position to do their best work on behalf of our customers, but also to create a culture of flexibility for our people during these uncertain times.

 While COVID-19 is an unexpected development, our employees are well equipped to handle the challenge.
 We are working hard every day to serve our members in North Carolina and transform health care.